 Key Takeaways

-- EBHRAs are tax-advantaged health reimbursement arrangements covering excepted dental and vision care benefits.
+- EBHRAs are tax-advantaged health reimbursement arrangements covering excepted benefits such as dental and vision care.

-- Employers can contribute up to $1,950 per year (as of 2023) to an EBHRA, with contributions being tax-free for employees.
+- For 2026, employers can contribute up to $2,200 per year to an EBHRA per employee as of 2026.
+Contributions are tax-free for employees.

 - EBHRAs offer flexibility for employees in managing their healthcare expenses, even if they don’t participate in the company’s group health plan.